Wokko-wok/Portfolio-Site/README.md

 ![wireframe](docs/Screen%20Shot%202022-03-06%20at%2012.13.13%20am.png)
 After the creation of the sitemap came the wireframes.
 This is just an example of how the wireframes were laid out for the pages shown in the sitemap.

-## Scrrenshots
+## Screenshots
 ![Home](docs/home.png)
 ![Skills](docs/skills.png)
 ![Blog](docs/blog.png)
 ![Contact](docs/contact.png)
 ![About](docs/about.png)

-## Target AUdience
+## Target Audience
-The Target Audience are potential clients and employers
+The Target audiences are potential clients and employers

 ## Tech Stack
 The site consists of only HTML and CSS.
-In the future i would like to add the use of Javascript.
+In the future, I would like to add the use of Javascript.

-Currently deployed on Netlify  which might change in future.
+Currently deployed on Netlify which might change in the future.